Hypheme/harmonized.js/README.md

 - LocalStorage: harmonized local storage
 - Item: items the store contains

-It can be passed optional store instances which can be used in the items for relation.

 ```javascript
 import {Store, NoLocalStorage} from 'harmonized';
 import MyTransporter from './MyTransporter';